What the experts say

 Nigel Hetherington reviews the latest research material relating to coaching, exercise physiology, and athletic development.

-'Are their limits to running World Records' is the provocative title to a paper that reflects on recent claims that in the future women will run faster than men.
+'Are their limits to running World Records' is the provocative title of a paper that reflects on recent claims that in the future women will run faster than men.
 The claim was based on what the authors see as an oversimplification of trends.
 In this review of data using more relevant data analysis, both long and middle-distance events were re-analysed from data collected throughout the 20th century.
 The conclusion was that many of the established men's and women's endurance running world records are nearing their limits.
 As a result, women's times are unlikely ever to reach those achieved by men.
 Sounds like a challenge ladies?

 but I did not say that I advise it!

 A simple and yet interesting review of the practice of basketball coaches, operating at a national level in the US, in strength and conditioning training revealed that 19 out of 20 use Olympic lifts, all used plyometrics, 17 out of 20 follow a periodised training plan with their athletes.
 The survey might suggest that the coaches all follow a prescribed approach; that they are all acting in best faith using good practice or that through experience, they have all arrived at the same conclusion as to what works best.
 It does not guarantee that the approach is best for all athletes.
 The review does, however, also serve as a source of applied information and new ideas - great for the open-minded coach as well as the one who just wants to do what is proven.